Buyer Fit Snapshot

 From there, a substrate sample board arrives from the Carolinas board mill partnerships, often including 350gsm C1S artboard, a 32 ECT single-wall corrugated, and a clay-coated kraft for retail packaging, and we even include laminate swatches so brand teams can feel the finish before the final run.

-We balance speed with precision: the proofs go out to the brand team in 24 hours, and once they approve, we schedule a pilot run on the finishing line, complete with inline gloss or matte coatings to simulate the final effect.
+We balance speed with precision: the proofs go out to the brand team in 24 hours, and once they approve, we schedule a pilot run on the finishing line, complete with inline gloss or matte coatings to simulate the final effect, using automatic UV coaters, folder-gluers, and flatbed die-cutters where the SKU requires it.

-For orders under 25,000 units, the entire process—from dieline to press start—can take 12-15 business days if the SKU grouping is right, though we always warn that holiday seasons and plant maintenance can extend that if the SKU list isn’t bundled.
+For orders under 25,000 units, the entire process—from dieline to press start—can take 12-15 business days if the SKU grouping is right, though we always warn that holiday seasons and plant maintenance can extend that if the SKU list isn’t bundled; for offshore production in Dhaka, Ho Chi Minh City, or Guangzhou, 18-22 business days is more common once carton conversion, inspection, and ocean-freight staging are included.

 Bundling SKUs helps keep setup time manageable; we recently ran three different sizes of subscription boxes on the same press bed, switching just the die-cut components and adjusting the adhesive patterns, which saved nearly six hours compared to separate runs.